AreteY/post-wildfire-recovery/README.md

 * folium

 # Project Background
-To learn more about the Chimney Tops 2 Fire and the motivation for this project, please see our blog post `post_wildfire_blog.ipynb` notebook and the fire progression figure in the [Reports folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/reports) and the [Graphics folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/graphics) (`fire_progression.png`), respectively.
+To learn more about the Chimney Tops 2 Fire and the motivation for this project, please see our blog post `post_wildfire_blog.ipynb` notebook and the fire progression figure in the [Reports folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/reports) and the [Graphics folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/graphics) (`fire_progression.png` and `grsm_fire_map.png`), respectively.

 To create the final `post_wildfire_blog.html` output, start the project environment and make sure you are in the `reports` directory within `post-wildfire-recovery`.
 Then run jupyter nbconvert for the `post_wildfire_blog.html` output.
 ```